High Impact Technology Exchange Conference

 Student representatives from schools in the CTC’s nationwide Convergence College Network (CCN) community of practice will provide an overview of recent research, learning projects, and career opportunities in the information communications technology space.

-Mark Dempsey, Assistant Director, National Convergence Technology Center, Collin County Community College, Frisco, Texas
+Mark Dempsey, Assistant Director, National Convergence Technology Center, Collin County Community College, Frisco, TX

 Formative Assessment: Diversity, Equity, and Inclusion in ATE Professional Development, 2021